IntersectMBO/governance-actions/preprod/2026-04-09-ppu-plutus/metadata-raw.md

 ### Testnet Deployments

-An equivalent change has been enacted on the SanchoNet testnet in March 2026 ( `gov_action1kundw4x5cn2s85rmkccx7lkfgamgmy2w4p0kx87w4uh2ku52rwesqkj3cwm`).
+An equivalent change has been enacted on the SanchoNet testnet in March 2026 (`gov_action1kundw4x5cn2s85rmkccx7lkfgamgmy2w4p0kx87w4uh2ku52rwesqkj3cwm`).

+An equivalent change has been enacted on the Preview testnet in April 2026 (`gov_action1q9xr9etnglg3gazzzrsexj3qsnzaqpf2yvfpwrvnwk9l64n089tqqqg02j9`).

 ### Functionality